 Trek for Conservation in the Rainforest next to Taman Negara

-Also, you will enjoy another aspect of jungle trekking for conservation: foraging and camping with the Batek people.
+You will enjoy another aspect of jungle trekking for conservation: foraging and camping with the Bateq people.
 This aboriginal tribe is still very connected to the rainforest.
-It is an honour to be in the rainforest with some of the few people who have called it their home for centuries…. a unique experience!
-Furthermore, this is a chance to learn authentic bush and survival skills.
-So you may be cooking in bamboo and sleeping under a traditional natural shelter, hand-made by the jungle pros.
-The ‘developed’ world is catching up on the Batek as their forests are being cleared for plantations.
+It is an honor to be in the rainforest with some of the few people who have called it their home for centuries…. a unique experience!
+Furthermore, this is a chance to learn authentic bush craft and survival skills.
+So you may be cooking in bamboo and sleeping under a Hayak, a traditional hut hand-made by the jungle pros.
+The ‘developed’ world is catching up on the Bateq as their forests are being cleared for plantations.
 So our project is enabling them to gain an income using their traditional forest skills.

-Lastly, Merapoh is famous for wild limestone karsts, probably some of the best in Peninsular Malaysia.
-You will join a local cave excursion team to explore these many caves.
+Merapoh is famous for wild limestone karsts, probably some of the best in Peninsular Malaysia.
+You will join a local cave excursion team to explore these caves.
 They still have species yet to be documented and named by science.
 The caves are under constant threat of being mined or removed to make way for development, so an increased presence in these caves promotes their use in the tourism industry.
-Ultimately preventing these essential widlife habitats from being destroyed.
+Ultimately preventing this essential wildlife habitat from being destroyed.

 *PLEASE BE AWARE

-Large animals live in these forests, but it is rare to actually see any because they are mostly nocturnal.
-However you will see many signs of their whereabouts which is exciting in itself!
+Large animals live in these forests, but it is very rare to see any since they are mainly nocturnal.
+Nevertheless, we do prioritize your safety and well being at all times, and we can ensure you will see signs of their whereabouts which is exciting in itself!

 All arrivals are on a Sunday, departures also on a Sunday